Return to Work Services

 Worksite Assessment

-What modifications or skills are needed to optimize an employee’s job performance?
+What modifications or skills are needed to optimize an employee’s job performance or increase safety at the job site?

 If permitted by the employer, our Occupational Therapist will conduct an assessment at the worksite, with or without the employee present.
 The goals of the assessment will be outlined during the intake co-ordination with PiOT.